Posted on September 2, 2020 in Arizona Law

 A.R.S. §17-306 makes it illegal for anyone to import, transport, release, or possess live wildlife within the state.
 Only specific wildlife authorized by the commission or defined in Title 3, Chapter 16 is permitted to be kept as pets in Arizona.

 Also, it is unlawful to import and transport or release any species of wildlife that is listed as endangered or threatened under the Endangered Species Act of 1973.
-A person who violates this law can be charged with a felony.
+A person who violates this law can be charged with a felony and might need help from a team of experienced Phoenix criminal lawyers.

 Some people believe that exotic animals do make good pets.
 There are some exotic animals or wild animals that are legal to own in Arizona.
 However, exotic animals can be expensive to own.